Not yet another massage chair?

 Most Important Features

-iDeal Shiatsu massage chair offers a high-quality massage by an S-track frame which makes the quad rollers to follow your spine.
+iDeal Shiatsu massage chair offers a high-quality massage by an S-track frame which makes the quad rollers follow your spine.

 3D Body Scan